 VISITORS: Purchasing travel insurance is highly recommended when booking your reservation during the Hurricane Season months.
 However, travel insurance can only be purchased 30 days prior to your reservation and only when there isn’t an imminent threat of a named storm to our coast.
 CSA Travel Insurance will only cover your reservation from “unforeseen events” that prevent you from making it to your vacation.
 (Read more about The Best Way to Protect Your Beach Vacation our blog or visit our CSA Travel Insurance webpage.)

-Whenever a hurricane threatens the Topsail Island area, Access Realty will be in touch with you regarding our plan of action and we also have a special "Hurricane Update" page for keeping guests and residents in the loop with information as we receive it.
+Whenever a hurricane threatens the Topsail Island area, Access Realty will be in touch with you regarding our plan of action.
 For all residents and guests visiting during this season, you should have a plan in place in the event there is a mandatory evacuation in our area.

 When planning your hurricane evacuation, you should: